 Slovenia Country Report

 Prime Minister Miro Cerar resigned in March, triggering June parliamentary elections.
 The nationalist SDS party won the most votes but was unable to be able to form a majority.
-A broad, left-leaning coalition was formed instead, which puts privatisation plans at risk.
+A broad, left-leaning coalition was formed instead.
 A need to remain committed to longer-term fiscal reforms and fiscal targets will likely force the government to remain on an austerity trajectory, posing continuous risk of labour strikes in various segments of public sector.
 The issue of corruption remains a problem, despite improvements under Cerar's government.
 Terrorism risks and risks to individuals are likely to remain low.

 Slovenia’s attitude towards foreign direct investment (FDI) is gradually improving, and the government actively seeks ways to improve the economy’s attractiveness and competitiveness.
 In the past the government was accused in the past of being suspicious of foreign investment, especially with regards to ownership of land and property.
 Trade unions have a strong position in Slovenia and there is a moderate risk of strikes.
 The infrastructure is of a good standard, benefiting from the EU development funds, and the workforce is well trained and educated.
 Corruption remains problematic.